 We had dinner at La Dehesa at Calle Bolsa 3, and went there specifically for their offer: 7 tapas for 9 EUR 🙂 Very delicious tapas, by the way 🙂

 Another place to eat is the Atarazanas Market.
 Fish and seafood are raw and you can choose which one you want to be cooked for you.
 In addition, you can order traditional Spanish tapas like tortilla, paella, etc. I saw a counter where buyers could try olives before purchasing them 🙂

 In my opinion, there are 5 places everyone must visit in Malaga: the fortresses of Alcazaba and Gibralfaro, the main cathedral, the park area in the city center and the beach.
-I will soon write a detailed post on what to do in Malaga for free and really cheap.
+Here is a detailed post on what to do in Malaga for free and really cheap.
 If you are not ready to do it on foot, consider a hop on-hop off bus.

 Weather.
 I was in Malaga from October 22 till the morning of October 24 and the weather was fantastic!
 It was sunny everyday, with temperatures around 28-30 degrees.
 The water was cold, at least, cold for me because I saw some people swimming, but the majority just sunbathing.

 Supermarkets.
 I did not see any supermarkets around the hostel, just some places to buy sandwiches and beverages.
 There is a SuperSol supermarket at the bullring at Calle Cervantes, 5; a Dia supermarket is at Calle Victoria, 64.
 Keep in mind, they might be closed on Sundays.

 Pharmacies.
 At Alameda Principal, 2, not far from the main park, there is a 24/7 Pharmacy Caffarena.
 Farmacia Mata at Calle Marqués de Larios, 8 is open till 9 PM.